 Good Samaritan Haven will develop a matrix of indicators to evaluate the organization’s efficacy in meeting its strategic and operational goals.

-Good Samaritan Haven will examine, consider, and improve organization’s image in its branding, social media presence, website, and all communications, and utilize each of these mediums to destigmatize homelessness and education the public about strategies to address it.
+Good Samaritan Haven will examine, consider, and improve organization’s image in its branding, social media presence, website, and all communications, and utilize each of these mediums to destigmatize homelessness and educate the public about strategies to address it.

 Good Samaritan Haven will promote diversity, equity, and inclusion in our work with special emphasis on the involvement of individuals who have experience with homelessness by: